 At a Glance

-Symbium's BUILD portal enables city planners, design professionals, developers, and homeowners in San Francisco to understand whether an accessory dwelling unit ("ADU") (also known as second units and in-law units) is allowed on a particular parcel, what development standards apply, and the ensuing processes.
+Symbium's Build portal enables City planners, design professionals, developers, and homeowners in San Francisco to understand whether an Accessory Dwelling Unit (ADU), also known as secondary dwelling and in-law units, is allowed on a particular parcel, what development standards apply, and the ensuing processes.

-Still, challenges remain for homeowners interested in building ADUs and the planning departments that serve them.
-In San Francisco, like other cities, the current process for determining whether an ADU can be built on a property is laborious and time-consuming, requiring a manual review of state and local regulations.
-This also often involves homeowners making multiple telephone calls and in-person visits to the planning counter.
+Yet even with an ADU Program to streamline review, challenges remained for the Planning Department in supporting homeowners interested in building them.
+The current process for determining whether an ADU can be built on a property is often laborious and time-consuming, requiring a manual review of state and local regulations.
+This can result in homeowners making multiple telephone calls and in-person visits to the planning counter.
 On average, these inquiries take longer for staff to process given the relative inexperience of homeowners and the complex and fast-changing regulations.
 Challenges like this are compounded in cities like San Francisco where ADU approvals are dependent on homeowner compliance with ever-changing rules and regulations from multiple departments.

-City and County of San Francisco used/is using BUILD.Symbium.com to address this/these challenge(s).
+City of San Francisco’s Planning Department used/is using Build.Symbium.com to address this/these challenge(s).

-To improve the ADU approval and development process for residents and City staff, the City of San Francisco recently launched the SF portal on BUILD in partnership with Symbium.
-BUILD is an intuitive yet powerful web-based tool that empowers homeowners, design professionals, and city staff to:
+To improve the ADU approval and development process for residents and City staff, San Francisco launched a homeowner-friendly, web-based portal with Symbium.
+Symbium Build is an intuitive yet powerful web-based tool that empowers homeowners, design professionals, and City staff to:

 1. Easily visualize where ADUs are allowed;